The Latest Avenues Info/Events:

 WILDLAND URBAN INTERFACE (WUI) ORDINANCE

 The SLC Wildland Urban Interface (WUI) Ordinance was approved by the City Council on Nov.
-18. The City Council voted unanimously for this ordinance.
-It will regulate building codes, allowed building materials, and will modify landscaping rules in the designated interface area to reduce wildfire risk.
-A link to the final ordinance will be posted when available.
+18. This was a State Legislature mandated ordinance, which regulates building codes, allowed building materials, and modifies landscaping rules in the designated interface area to reduce wildfire risk.
+See more info HERE.

 4TH AVENUE WELL MITIGATION

-Per- and Polyfluoroalkyl substances have been noted in the 4th Avenue well water, which supplies up to six million gallons of drinking water per day to the City.
-Public Utilities is investigating the source and working to remove these chemicals.
-The work begins November 19th for five weeks.
-Expect typical construction impacts in the area of 4th Avenue and Canyon Road.
+Salt Lake City Public Utilities has found Per- and Polyfluoroalkyl substances in the 4th Avenue well water, which supplies up to six million gallons of drinking water per day to the City.
+Public Utilities is working to remove these chemicals.
 Call 801-616-3336 for info, or email 4thavewell@slc.gov with Update in the subject line to get on the list for regular email updates about this work.
 See more info HERE and at https://www.slc.gov/utilities/water-quality-faqs/

 SLC PUBLIC UTILITIES